Glossary of baseball terms: squeeze play

 A tactic used to attempt to score a runner from third on a bunt.
 There are two types of squeeze plays: suicide squeeze and safety squeeze.
 In a suicide squeeze, the runner takes off towards home plate as soon as the pitcher begins his throw toward home plate.
 In a safety squeeze, the runner waits until the batter makes contact with the ball before committing himself to try to reach home.

 squeeze the zone

 When an umpire calls balls and strikes as if the strike zone is smaller than usual, he's said to "squeeze the zone".

 squibber

 A nubber.
 A batted ball that is either off the end of the bat or from a very late swing, which puts side spin on it as it rolls (typically toward the first or third baseman).

 staff

 The pitching staff of a given team.

 stand-up double or triple (or standing/standing up)

 An extra-base hit in which the runner reaches base easily without needing to slide, i.e. remains standing up as he touches the bag.
-Also referred to simply as "standing" i.e. "the runner from 3rd base scores standing (up)."
+Also referred to simply as "standing" if a runner crosses home plate in this manner; e.g. "the runner from third base scores standing (up)."